robey/wibble/docs/template-types.md

 on (item: $A) -> ...
 ```

+so a wildcard can only be introduced:
+  - 'on' params
+  - 'type' definition

 ## resolve/bind

 - explicit new: `new Set(Int) { ... }`
     - check that explicit type has no missing templates
+    - build a new TypeDescriptor based on `Set` with the wildcard filled in on handlers

 - message passing fills in the blanks:
     - `wrapSet 3`